 Annette Garceau began her career in her native London, England as an apprentice to a court dressmaker.
 After World War II she was drafted to make costumes for London’s Old Vic Theatre and the Royal Shakespeare Company in Stratford-Upon-Avon.
-In 1953 she joined her theatrical colleagues, including director, Tyrone Guthrie, in Ontario, Canada, where they founded the Stratford Shakespeare Festival.
+In 1953 she joined her colleagues, including director, Tyrone Guthrie, in Ontario, Canada, where they founded the Stratford Shakespeare Festival.

-Instructions given in her clipped British accent that seemed to punctuate the sternness of her demands.
+Instructions given in her clipped British accent were firm and direct.
 There were rules.
-Rules that I usually learned by making mistakes.
-Always use a thimble (it enables you to sew faster), only baste in certain colors (baste in red, you’re better off dead), never sew over a pin (time will be wasted if a sewing machine needle is broken.)
+Rules I learned by making mistakes.
+Always use a thimble (it enables you to sew faster); only baste in certain colors (baste in red, you’re better off dead); never sew over a pin (time will be wasted if a sewing machine needle is broken.)

-I absorbed everything, and thrived.
-I loved sewing tapes into Camille’s corsets…a 3/8″ binding that had to be stitched meticulously along each edge so that the “bones” would fit into them.
+I absorbed everything and thrived.
+My favorite task was sewing tapes into Camille’s corsets.
+Head bent over the sewing machine, eyes laser-focused, I meticulously stitched along edges of a 3/8 inch binding, creating channels for the “bones” of the corset.
 (It was a job that most seamstresses dreaded.)
-Queen Elizabeth’s neck ruff was a masterpiece of complex architecture, and I eagerly participated in its creation.
+I learned how to construct Queen Elizabeth’s neck ruff, a masterpiece of intricate architecture.
 Enormous lengths of fabric were shaped into skirts with bustles, and layers of petticoats and undergarments were fabricated to hold them up.

 When I finally became a costume designer, I kept a watchful eye on the construction of my costumes.
-I gave strict orders and maintained high standards…and gained the upmost respect of the costumers who brought my drawings to life.
+I gave strict orders and maintained high standards…and gained the utmost respect of the costumers who brought my drawings to life.